Bellamy's Australia: History

 In August 2017, the Group announced revenue for the year to June 2017 of $240.2 million (2016: $234.1 million) and normalised profit after tax of $28.2 million.
 On 9 August, Bellamy's shares gained 32 cents, or 4.1%, to reach $8.20, reaching their highest level since early December 2016.

 In December 2019, China Mengniu Dairy acquired Bellamy's Australia for $1.5 billion.
 Tarsi Luo was appointed Managing Director of Bellamy's Organic in May 2021.

 Company overview

-Bellamy's is a Tasmanian-based company that produces 100% Australian made, certified organic foods.
+Bellamy's is a Tasmanian-based company that produce certified organic foods.
 Bellamy's supplies its product range to supermarket chains, pharmacy chains and independent stores across Australia, and sells direct to consumers via an online sales portal.
 Bellamy's also exports its products to customers in China, Hong Kong, Singapore, Malaysia, Vietnam and New Zealand.
 As a result of the high demand for Bellamy's products in Asia, the company opened an office in Shanghai in 2012 and in Singapore in 2014.